 Stay Protected When It Does.

-PenEx a Villanova Insurance Partners Company has been insuring real estate stagers, designers, organizers, architects, & engineers nationally since 1983.
-As an independent insurance agent, we customize your coverage to personally protect you & your business & grant you that peace-of-mind that you don’t have time to worry about on the job.
+Pen-Ex: A Villanova Insurance Partners Company has been insuring real estate stagers, designers, organizers, architects, & engineers nationally since 1983.
+As an independent insurance agent, we customize your coverage to personally protect you and your business and grant you peace of mind.

 Focus on what you love without worrying about what you don’t.
 Talk to one of our insurance agents today.